rust-gamedev/rust-gamedev.github.io/content/news/043/index.md

 The author couldn't find another implementation to compare the multi-threaded version's performance.

-It also provided ouf-of-the-box to fetch `BlinkAlloc` in task/thread and return it back when done, keeping multiple `BlinkAlloc` instanced warmed.
+It also provided out-of-the-box to fetch `BlinkAlloc` in task/thread and return it back when done, keeping multiple `BlinkAlloc` instances warmed.

 On top of raw allocations blink-alloc provides `Blink` type that works as safe allocator adaptor.
 `Blink` can allocate memory and initialize it with values provided by user.
-User may provide values as-is, as closures or iterators.
+Users may provide values as-is, as closures, or as iterators.
-`Blink`'s API is safe with few exception for niche use cases.
+`Blink`'s API is safe with few exceptions for niche use cases.

 Those familiar with `bumpalo` may think of `Blink` as of `bumpalo::Bump`.
 Though `Blink`